File Transfer Protocol (FTP) Setup Guide link

 Enter the Port number.

 Choose your configuration options.
-Using these configuration options, you can select subsets of your folders, certain types of files, and more to sync only the files you need in your destination.
-Setting up multiple FTP connectors targeted at the same file system, but with different options, can allow you to slice and dice a file system any way you'd like.
+Using these configuration options, you can select subsets of your folders, specific types of files, and more to sync only the files you need in your destination.
+In addition, setting up multiple connectors targeted at the same file system but with different options allows you to slice and dice a file system any way you'd like.

-Folder Path This folder path is used to specify a portion of the file system in which you'd like Fivetran to look for files.
-Any files under the specified folder and all of its nested subfolders will be examined for files we can upload.
-If no prefix is supplied, we'll look through the entire file system for files to sync.
+(Optional) Folder Path - Use the folder path to specify a portion of the file system in which you'd like Fivetran to look for files.
+We examine files under the specified folder and all of its nested subfolders for files we can sync.
+If you don't provide a prefix, we'll look through the entire file system for files to sync.

 errors.
 Using the pattern

 \d\d\d\d/.*, you can exclude all the files in the

 \d\d\d\donly applies to the folders whose name consists of four consecutive digits, and